-This vegan cream cheese frosting doesn’t have any unusual ingredients and is also dairy-free and naturally sweetened!
+This vegan cream cheese frosting doesn’t have any unusual ingredients (and no processed vegan cream cheese!), is maple sweetened and dairy-free!

 You may be wondering if this really tastes just like regular cream cheese frosting and the answer is – no, it doesn’t.
 But given all the coconut ingredients in this, I’m guessing that was clear. :) For a less coconutty version, use regular Greek yogurt and refined coconut oil, which doesn’t have any coconut flavor.

-For a vegan or dairy-free version, make sure to use coconut yogurt or another type of dairy-free yogurt (preferrably one that’s on the thick side, like Greek yogurt).
-So Delicious makes cultured coconut milk, but you could also make your own.
-Most recipes (like this thick, homemade yogurt involve incubating the yogurt 6-24 hours.
-If that sounds too fussy, I like the sound of this cheater version of homemade coconut milk yogurt.
+Make sure to use coconut yogurt or another type of dairy-free yogurt (preferably one that’s on the thick side, like Greek yogurt).
+There are a few different brands that offer coconut yogurt but you could also make your own.

 This is like your typical soft cream cheese frosting in that it doesn’t pipe (or at least not like buttercream).
-This is definitely more of a spread-it-on kind of recipe!
+This vegan cream cheese frosting is definitely more of a spread-it-on kind of recipe!

 The frosting yielded about 1 1/2 to 1 2/3 cups, which was just enough for my two-layer cake.
 Note that it’s a somewhat thin layer of frosting (and that I put too little in the middle and too much on the top).
 If you want a little more, you can easily make 50% more or you could just double it and use any leftovers on one of these grain-free goodies!

 - Prep Time: